danielharrell/does_music_move/does_music_move.md

 notes: the phenomenon of the octave.
-For while we distinguish notes by their difference in pitch, this difference reaches a kind of limit at the distance or interval called the "octave", where the notes sound the same despite their difference in pitch, and are thus given the same letter as name.
-Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio 2:1;
+For while we distinguish notes by their difference in pitch, this difference reaches a kind of limit at the distance or interval called the "octave."
-while Victor Zuckerkandl deems it a miracle.
-But however it happens, the sameness we hear at a certain difference of pitch effectively bounds that difference.
-And it turns the axis of height along which notes are arranged into a kind of circumference, which continues to track their audible increase or decrease in pitch, but always to the same place again, in a sameness of sound, once the increase or decrease reaches the octave.
+At this interval, the notes sound the same despite their difference in pitch, and are thus given the same letter as name.
+Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio 2:1; while Victor Zuckerkandl deems it a miracle.
+But however it happens, mathematically or miraculously, the sameness we hear in notes, once their difference in pitch reaches the octave, effectively bounds that difference.
+For beyond it, we don't encounter new notes, but only new instances, higher or lower, of old notes.
+The octave thus turns the axis of height, along which notes are arranged by pitch, into a kind of circumference, which continues to trace their increase or decrease in pitch without end, but always to the same place again.

-But even this circumference of notes is an incomplete image of the sense made by the space in which music moves.
-For this image still only comprehends the change of pitch involved, and as we might conceive this change to carry us *along* the circumference.
-But again, in hearing a melody such as "Twinkle, Twinkle", we hear a change of place *within* the change in pitch.
-And this reflects a sense---again perceptual---in which we are thereby put *inside* the circumference I just described, and no longer carried along it, but across it.
-To see this, consider again the beginning of "Twinkle, Twinkle" as I described this above, where we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to G. We classify notes this way by number, and not simply by letter, to reflect yet another pair of topographical facts in our perception of notes, once we hear these notes in a musical context.
-For that context allows us, first, to hear one note in a melody---assigned the number 1---as a kind of center, which *orients* us with respect to the other notes in the melody (so assigned numbers with reference to 1), and as if to provide a place from which to face them.
+But this circumference of notes is not yet an image of the space in which music moves.
+For as described, it only comprehends the change of pitch involved, as we might conceive this change to carry us *along* such a circumference.
+But again, in hearing a melody such as "Twinkle, Twinkle", we not only hear a change in pitch; we hear a change of place *within* the change in pitch.
+And this reflects how the melody puts us *inside* the circumference I just described, and carries us from note to note not *along* it, in a mere change of pitch, but *across* it, in a change of place.
+To see this, consider again the beginning of "Twinkle, Twinkle" as I described this above, where we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to G. The shift from letters to numbers in our classification of notes We classify notes this way by number, not merely by letter, to reflect yet another pair of topographical facts in our perception of notes, both involving a sense of orientation, once we hear these notes in a musical context like a melody.
+The first such fact is that we hear one note in a melody as a kind of center, which *orients* us with respect to the other notes in the melody, as if to provide a place from which to face them.
+The central note is accordingly assigned the number

-The second topographical fact relates to the first.
-For the musical context that allows us to hear one note in the melody as a center for the other notes also allows us to hear movement from one note to another---such as the leap from the
-ˆ1 tone to the ˆ5 in "Twinkle, Twinkle"---without
+1 for the purposes of melodic analysis, and the other notes assigned other numbers---2, 3, and so on---making implicit reference to 1.
+The second topographical fact is that we hear movement from one note to another without having to hear any notes between.
+We hear a leap from the ˆ1 tone to the ˆ5 in "Twinkle, Twinkle," for example, without having to hear the ˆ2,ˆ3, or ˆ4 tones first; and indeed to hear them first would turn the leap into a climb.
+This second fact, like the first, involves a sense of orientation produced by musical contexts like melodies produce: so just as we then hear one note in the melody as central, again as if from a place to face the other notes, so we also move that way between notes, as if we faced the note we were moving to, and then reached it as a goal, without needing to take account of any in-between notes silently passed along the way.
+The two facts seem to be related: we hear melody as central, again as if from a place to face the other notes, we also move that way between notes in the melody, as if woves us from one note to another, on the circumference I just described, by putting us, as it were, *inside* the circumference, not by carrying us *along* it, in a mere change of pitch, but rather *across* it, in a change of place. , and across it by being put inside the circumference, in what is then an image of inhabitance.
+To see this, consider again the beginning of "Twinkle, Twinkle" as I described this above, where we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to G. The shift from letters to numbers in our classification of notes We classify notes this way by number, not merely by letter, to reflect yet another pair of topographical facts in our perception of notes, both involving a sense of orientation, once we hear these notes in a musical context like a melody.
+The first such fact is that we hear one note in a melody as a kind of center, which *orients* us with respect to the other notes in the melody, as if to provide a place from which to face them.
+The central note is accordingly assigned the number 1 for the purposes of melodic analysis, and the other notes assigned other numbers---2, 3, and so on---making implicit reference to 1.
+The second topographical fact is that we hear movement from one note to another without having to hear any notes between.
+We hear a leap from the ˆ1 tone to the ˆ5 in "Twinkle, Twinkle," for example, without having to hear the ˆ2,ˆ3, or ˆ4 tones first; and indeed to hear them first would turn the leap into a climb.
+This second fact, like the first, involves a sense of orientation produced by musical contexts like melodies produce: so just as we then hear one note in the melody as central, again as if from a place to face the other notes, so we also move that way between notes, as if we faced the note we were moving to, and then reached it as a goal, without needing to take account of any in-between notes silently passed along the way.
+The two facts seem to be related: we hear melody as central, again as if from a place to face the other notes, we also move that way between notes in the melody, as if we

-having to hear any notes between.
-It is as if being placed at a central note to face the other notes meant we always moved from one note to another similarly oriented, first facing the note we were moving to, and then reaching it as a goal, without needing to take account of any in-between note we silently pass along the way, or that we might need take account of, if we were watching the movement between notes from the side as it were, without the orientation provided by a central note.
-And this is why the image of a circumference of notes is insufficient for the space in which music moves.
-For once this circumference is put into a musical context, there will be one note on the circumference projected inside it as the central note.
-Or more exactly, there will be a point on the circumference, occupied by indefinitely many notes, all an octave apart, that complete the circumference at that point, which is then projected inside the circumference as the central point.
-And any movement from one note to another subsequently made, will *not* then be made *along* the circumference, or from one note to another through every note between.
+But these two facts show why hearing a melody puts us, as it were, *inside* the circumference of notes I described above, and carries us *across* it in a change of place, rather than *along* it in a mere change of pitch.
+The central note of the melody corresponds to a note on the circumference that is projected inside it in being central; and any movement between notes, since this is guided by the orientation provided the central note, will so be made through that note, and thus *across* the circumference, rather than merely *along* the circumference and thereby through every note between.  the orientation provided by that note, across the circumference and through that note, from one note to another subsequently made, will *not* then be made *along* the circumference, or from one note to another through every note between.
 The movement will rather be made through none of the notes between in being made *across* the circumference, through its central point, in a geometric reflection of the way we seem to inhabit musical space in hearing music move, from one note to the other not through every note between, but rather through the orientation provided by a central such note.

-This is perhaps as far as this image of a circumference should be pressed for the purposes , but that we find ourselves inside of, Inhabitance, perspective, mobility, even equal temperament.
+This is perhaps as far as this image of a circumference should be pressed for the purposes , but that we find ourselves inside of, A geometric image of inhabitance.
+Inhabitance, perspective, mobility, even equal temperament.
+Make sure to discuss these in terms of the experience that makes them viable developments in the history of music.
 (Keep facing language.
 Leap as if making it ourselves, rather than watching it from the side.
 Relates to Zuckerkandl point, that the